xingchen-fan/HtoZg_fitting/README.md

 Output has both the test statistics and the P-values.

 ## Spurious Signal Test
 In the `Spurious_signal_test.py`, please change the sample directory.
 Chi2 fit with SumW2 and Poisson options are used in this test.
 By default, the signal model is Double-sided Crystal Ball (DSCB), and the signal yield with the errors are reported.
 Both the signal fit and S+B fit plots are saved.

+## Reference Log
+I upload some results when I run the scripts so that you can comapre with.